bridgingfutures/website/_tabs/mentions.md

 </style>

 ## Parliamentary mentions tracker
-Here we collect parliamentary mentions and actions related to the UK Ukraine schemes.
+Here we collect parliamentary mentions and actions focused on long-term stability for people on the UK Ukraine schemes.

 {% include mentions-table.html %}